As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Size

-Fluorite crystals are generally available in relatively bigger sizes than the bulk of other minerals and gemstones.
-Individual fluorite crystals can reach up to 30 cm.
-The combination of high clarity and considerable sizes of fluorite crystals allows producing jumbo-size faceted gemstones.
+Fluorite crystals are often accessible in larger sizes than the majority of minerals and gemstones.
+Individual fluorite crystals can be as large as 30 cm.
+The excellent clarity and large size of fluorite crystals enable the creation of jumbo-sized faceted jewels.

 Crystal shape

 Fluorite crystallizes in cubic and octahedron crystal shapes.
 Crystal twinning is common and adds complexity and beauty to the observed crystal habits.
-Perfectly crystallized specimens are an object of mineral collectors’ interest.
+Perfectly crystallized specimens are an object of interest to mineral collectors.

 Mineral association

 Fluorite paragenesis (co-occurrence) with other minerals can add value to a mineral sample.
-For example, fluorite can associate with rhodochrosite, calcite, dolomite, pyrite, quartz, aquamarine, and mica.
+For example, fluorite can be associated with rhodochrosite, calcite, dolomite, pyrite, quartz, aquamarine, and mica.

 Origin